 Arriving in Latvia and getting around

-Since January 2014 the official currency in Latvia is euro, a somewhat recent development that makes visiting so much easier.
-Notes range from 5 euro to 500 euro.
+Since January 2014 the official currency in Latvia is the euro, a somewhat recent development that makes visiting so much easier.
+Notes range from 5 euros to 500 euros.
 Cafes and retail outlets might not accept higher bills such as 100, 200 and 500.

-Out of 56 European cities Price of Travel website listed Latvia as number 9 cheapest country to visit.
-Regarding expenses, the usual things like entrance fees, intercity transport and accommodation is very affordable.
+Out of 56 European cities Price of Travel website listed Latvia as the number 9 cheapest country to visit.
+Regarding expenses, the usual things like entrance fees, intercity transport and accommodation are very affordable.

 Latvian food and drink

 When it comes to food in Latvia, from first glance, it seems pretty much straight forward-meat, homegrown veggies and heavy black bread.
 But on top of all the basic stuff – if you wish to heat things up – you’ll also find smoked herring, dumplings, loads of pickles, sklandrausis (sweet carrot pie), cold soups made with kefir; all sprinkled with a healthy dose of fresh dill.